ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

        by 4 bytes when allocated and alining on a 8 byte boundry
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Stack allignment error.

 ## Commit #426
 ### Hash